wagnergaldino/training/dne/README.md

 Finally, the address table is made available for searching by registered users.
 The user, after signing in, just have to fill a form, typing the postal code number and choosing the response format between html, xml or json.

 Just edit the files wagnergaldino/training/dne/database/database.go and wagnergaldino/training/dne/orm/orm.go to update the database connection info.
-There's a mysql database dump available at wagnergaldino/training/dne/database folder.
+There's a mysql database structure dump available at wagnergaldino/training/dne/database folder.

 The app runs on port 8081 and user/pass = wagal/wagal